the-lupaxa-project/.github/CONTRIBUTING.md

 </p>

 <h1 align="center">
-    The Lupaxa Project: Making a Contribution
+    The Lupaxa Project 🐺: How to Contribute
 </h1>

 <h2>